brysonmacduff/Smooth-Operator/README.md

 ## Build Instructions

-Run these CLI commands from the top-level directory of the project:
+Run these CLI commands from the top-level directory of the project

 * cmake -B build -S .
 * cmake --build build

 ## Install Instructions

-Run the install command from the build directory.
+Run the install command from the build directory

 * sudo make install